 Don’t forget the finances

 Funerals are expensive.
 Determine ahead of time how much your funeral could cost and how you will pay for it.
 The cost of funerals rises annually.
 Because of this, many are now choosing cremation over burial.
 You can also look into prepaid funerals with your funeral home or through a life insurance policy.
+There are advantages of life insurance for seniors over 85.
+Nowadays, there are plenty of options for the elderly as insurers are coming up with solutions to help them.

 Don’t leave anything to chance